OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:27

-But will God indeed dwell on the earth?
+But can God truly dwell on the earth?
-Behold, heaven and the highest heaven cannot contain You,
+Behold, heaven and the highest heavens cannot contain You,
 how much less this house which I have built!

 ## 1 Kings 8:28

-Nevertheless, turn Your attention to the prayer of Your servant
+Yet, please turn Your attention to the prayer of Your servant
 and to his plea, Lord my God,
 to listen to the cry and to the prayer
 which Your servant prays before You today,

 ## 1 Kings 8:29

-so that Your eyes may be open toward this house night and day,
+so that Your eyes may be open toward this house day and night,
 toward the place of which You have said, ‘My name shall be there,’
 to listen to the prayer which Your servant will pray toward this place.